f-kyoub-h/catch_me_ods_comp/README.md

-# Training Kaggle competition "Catch me if you can (ALice)"
+# Training Kaggle competition "Catch me if you can (Alice)"

 Training competition on Kaggle